vmware/vic/CONTRIBUTING.md

 git push --force-with-lease $USER my-new-feature
 ```

-Be sure to add a comment to the PR indicating your new changes are ready to review, as github does not generate a
+Be sure to add a comment to the PR indicating your new changes are ready to review, as GitHub does not generate a
 notification when you git push.

 ### Code style

-The coding style suggested by the Golang community is used in vIC.
+The coding style suggested by the Golang community is used in VIC.
 See the
 [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

 Try to limit column width to 120 characters for both code and markdown documents such as this one.